searchmystay/farmhose_bnb/org_rules/react_rules.md

 - Break the renderer function into multiple logical nested function to break in close to 100 lines of functions.
 - Make one main function in one file and inside it multiple logical and render functions.
 - Write code that is easy to read, understand and maintain
-- Add a one-line comment explaining functionality above each function like explaining to non coding person, only if the funciton is more than 20 lines of code.
 - Never write any other single word of comment, like changes, Updated, or any logic explanation.
 - Always request approval before creating new files
 - Use early returns to improve code readability